tracim/tracim/doc/frontend/tables.md

 #### Step 2

-Then set the displayed columns in an array, note that the columns will be displayed in the order of the array, left to right.
+Set the displayed columns in an array, note that the columns will be displayed in the order of the array, left to right.

 ```javascript
 const myTable = (props) => {